Multimodal Brain Tumor Segmentation Challenge 2020: Data

 Ample multi-institutional routine clinically-acquired pre-operative multimodal MRI scans of glioblastoma (GBM/HGG) and lower grade glioma (LGG), with pathologically confirmed diagnosis and available OS, are provided as the training, validation and testing data for this year’s BraTS challenge.
 Specifically, the datasets used in this year's challenge have been updated, since BraTS'19, with more routine clinically-acquired 3T multimodal MRI scans, with accompanying ground truth labels by expert board-certified neuroradiologists.

-Validation data will be released on June 26, through an email pointing to the accompanying leaderboard.
-This, will allow participants to obtain preliminary results in unseen data and also report it in their submitted papers, in addition to their cross-validated results on the training data.
+Validation data will be released on July 1, through an email pointing to the accompanying leaderboard.
+This, will allow participants to obtain preliminary results in unseen data and also report it in their submitted papers (due on August 19), in addition to their cross-validated results on the training data.
 The ground truth of the validation data will not be provided to the participants, but multiple submissions to the online evaluation platform (CBICA's IPP) will be allowed.

-Finally, all participants will be presented with the same test data, which will be made available during 17-28 August and for a limited controlled time-window (48h), before the participants are required to upload their final results in CBICA's IPP.
+Finally, all participants will be presented with the same test data, which will be made available during 24 August and 4 September and for a limited controlled time-window (48h), before the participants are required to upload their final results in CBICA's IPP.
 Please note that the testing data will only be available to actual participants of the challenge and during the challenge's testing phase.
-The top-ranked participating teams will be invited before the end of September to prepare slides for a short oral presentation of their method during the BraTS challenge.
+The top-ranked participating teams will be invited by September 16, to prepare their slides for a short oral presentation of their method during the BraTS challenge.

 Imaging Data Description